kikiotsuka/Wallpaperifier/README.md

 # Wallpaperify

-Takes images and facilitates resizing/cropping process
+Create wallpapers by facilitating the resizing/cropping process of images that don't fit the user's screen resolution

 # Dependancies